My flight was delayed.

 “Yeah, I was at The Citadel.
 Not at the same time; Pat was around ten years older.”

-“At my high school junior, Lords of Discipline was on our outside reading list.
+“At my high school, Lords of Discipline was on our outside reading list.
 I went to an all-boys Catholic school, Catholic High School in Little Rock, and that book was on the list because of the similarities.
 We stressed brotherhood, were an all-male student body, and wore a uniform.
 Shirts, ties, and khaki pants with the seniors wearing a senior ring.”

 The skylift stopped for those exiting for gates A22-A49.